johnwalicki/Node-RED-MatrixVoice/README.md

-# MAtrix Voice, Node-RED and Watson Cognitive APIs
+# Matrix Voice, Node-RED and Watson Cognitive APIs

 ## Introduction
 This repository contains examples of how I set up my Matrix Voice to record